IoTForDevices/IoT-Various-Demos/IoTEdge-CS-via-Marketplace/README.md

 1) In the dropdown, select **Module from Azure Marketplace**
 ![ScreenShot](Images/IoTEdge-CS-via-MarketPlace-SelectModule.png)
-1) Scroll down to find the **Sentiment Analysis Container – Azure Cognitive Services** and Import it
+1) Scroll down to find the **Sentiment Analysis Container – Azure Cognitive Services** and Import it **NOTE:** This will only work properly from a local instance of Visual Studio Code.
+Don't use an instance that has a remote connection to your Edge device, because that will fail showing the Azure Marketplace.
 ![ScreenShot](Images/IoTEdge-CS-Select-Sentimental-Analysis-Container.png)
 1) Open the deployment.template.json and find the **SentimentAnalysisContainerAzureCognitiveServices** module
 ![ScreenShot](Images/IoTEdge-CS-DeploymentTemplate.png)